-Korea has become the center of international education with over 100,000 foreign students studying in Korea.
+Korea has become the center of international education with over 100,000 foreign students studying in Korea as of April, 2018.
 The vast majority of these students are from developing countries and they have a great interest in understanding the experience of Korea’s remarkable economic and social development during the last half a century.

 While studying in Korea, they also wish to gain valuable lessons and learn knowledge from Korean experience which, in turn, promotes goodwill and national development as they return back to their own countries.